andyml123/andyml123.github.io/get-well-poems.md

 <p><strong>Behind You</strong></p>

-<p>Soon, all this will be behind you.
+<p>Soon, all this will be behind you.<br>
-At first, you'll look back briefly, truly understanding what a gift health is, how amazing it feels to be back to "normal."
+At first, you'll look back briefly,<br>
+truly understanding what a gift health is,<br>
+how amazing it feels to be back to "normal."<br>
-Then you'll forget...
+Then you'll forget...<br>
-and resume skipping through a life filled with a kaleidoscope of blessings.</p>
+and resume skipping through a life<br>
+filled with a kaleidoscope of blessings.</p>

 <p>Get well soon!</p>